 From 18 January, arrivals to England and Scotland will be required to present a negative PCR, LAMP or antibody test when entering the country.

 From 14th January, Serbia no longer requires a negative PCR test for Bulgarians entering the country.

 From 26 January, the USA will require a negative Covid-19 test for all arrivals by air, or a document confirming they have already recovered from the virus.
 From 16 January, Ireland will require a negative PCR test for all arrivals to the country.
 The mandatory 14-day quarantine remains for all arrivals from high risk areas, including Bulgaria.
-The Netherlands extends its lockdown until at least 9 February, while requiring a negative PCR test for all arrivals.

 On 11 January, Germany introduced a mandatory PCR test for arrivals from risk areas, including Bulgaria.
 The requirement for a 10-day quarantine remains in place.